-Chris is a member of our Litigation, Restructuring and Insolvency practice in the BVI.
+Chris Pease is a member of our Litigation, Restructuring and Insolvency practice in the BVI.
 He advises financial, banking and public sector clients in contentious cross-border matters covering multiple jurisdictions, including across Europe, Asia, the US and the Caribbean.

 Prior to joining us in 2017, Chris practised as a solicitor in London, most recently as a managing associate at Linklaters.
 In his UK practice, Chris specialised in advising on complex and high value disputes as well as contentious regulatory matters.
 Chris also advised on several settlement negotiations, including at mediation.